eCMR: Revolutionising freight documentation for modern logistics

 The state of eCMR Ratification in the EU

-To date, 34 countries have adopted this protocol since it came into force on 5 June 2011.
-It will become mandatory for all EU states at the end of 2026, by which time the remaining eight EU countries yet to comply are expected to accede to the protocol.
+To date, 35 countries have adopted this protocol since it came into force on 5 June 2011.
+It will become mandatory for all eight remaining EU Member States to join the list of eCMR convention countries by the end of 2026.

-Leading the way for digitisation in the Mediterranean region, Greece has been the most recent EU country to commit to going paperless, after acceding to the protocol on October 23, 2023.
-Some of the other countries, including Italy, Belgium, and Serbia, have been actively working their way towards ratification.
+Leading the way for digitisation in the Mediterranean region, Greece has been the most recent EU country to commit to going paperless when they joined on 23 October 2023.
+Some of the other countries, including Italy, Belgium and Serbia have been actively working their way towards ratification.

 Italy